hacks-guide/Guide-WiiU/docs/extras/block-updates.md

  - Primary DNS: 168.235.092.108
  - Secondary DNS: 081.004.127.020
 <img src="docs/assets/img/DNS.png" alt="DNS Block">
-1. Click on confirm
+1. Click on confirm.
 1. You are now blocking updates.
-In order to access the eShop, run the nnupatcher app from the Homebrew Launcher before launching the eShop
+In order to access the eShop, run the NNUPatcher app from the Homebrew Launcher before launching the eShop.

 <!-- tabs:end -->